Skip to content

 See MCP tools reference for the complete API with parameters and examples.

 The MCP server doesn’t just expose tools — it teaches agents how to use them.
-When an agent connects, it receives instructions covering:
+On connect, an agent receives instructions covering:

 • Which document type to use for each situation